miakd/miakd.github.io/_posts/2017-07-26-Bigger-than-the-both-of-us.md

 subtitle: Black feminism & the social construction of identity
 ---

-*NOTE (14 Nov 2018): On 3 Mar 2018, an article in the Guardian revealed RuPaul's transphobia and ignorace of the centrality trans and gender nonconforming performers to drag history and culture.
+*NOTE: On 3 Mar 2018, an article in the Guardian revealed RuPaul's transphobia and ignorace of the centrality trans and gender nonconforming performers to drag history and culture.
 I would write this piece differently today and will be re-working these ideas in future posts.*

 #### 1: Dusty baggage + first encounters